mudgen/diamond-1/README.md

 The `test/diamondTest.js` file gives tests for the `diamondCut` function and the Diamond Loupe functions.

-A simpler implementation of a diamond exists here: https://github.com/mudgen/diamond

 ## How to Get Started Making Your Diamond

 1. The most important thing is reading and understanding the [Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 If something is unclear let me know!

-2. The second important thing is using the Diamond Standard reference implementation.
-You are at the right place because this is the README for the gas-optimized reference implementation.
+2. The second important thing is using a Diamond Standard reference implementation.
+You are at the right place because this is the README for a diamond reference implementation.

-The reference implementation is more than a reference implementation.
+A diamond reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
-It is tested and it works.
-Use it.
-Also, using the reference implementation makes your diamond compliant with the standard.
+Also, using a reference implementation ensures your diamond is compliant with EIP-2535 Diamond Standard.

 Specifically you should copy and use the [DiamondCutFacet.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](https://github.com/mudgen/gas-optimized-diamond-1/blob/master/contracts/facets/DiamondLoupeFacet.sol) contracts as is.
 They implement the `diamondCut` function and the loupe functions.